CLIVERCHEN/cliverchen.github.io/_pages/about.md

 ### University of North Carolina at Chapel Hill (Jan 2024 -- May 2024)
 * Supervised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/) from Broad Institute of MIT and Harvard, who will soon join The University of North Carolina at Chapel Hill as an Assistant Professor of Computer Science.
 * Take part in research about time series forecasting and lead research on attacking LLM&RAG.

-### Chinese Academy of Sciences (Feb 2023 -- Oct 2023)
-* Supervised by [Prof. An Pan](http://www.piclaboratory.com/col.jsp?id=113) from [Pioneering Interdiscipline Center](http://www.piclaboratory.com/), State Key Laboratory of Transient Optics and Photonics, Xi'an Institute of Optics and Precision Mechanics, CAS.
-* I undertook the task of improving Fourier Ptychography Microscope algorithm and helped the professor complete the experiment.
-A review article titled will be published soon.

 # Get in Touch
 If you want to get in touch, you can reach me at any time via chenkeru0115@gmail.com or chenkeru@stu.xjtu.edu.cn .